jpgaviria2/bitcoinrewards/USER_MANUAL.md

    - Click **Save**

 4. **Configure Webhooks**
-   - Follow the webhook setup instructions for your e-commerce platform (Shopify or Square)
+   - Follow the webhook setup instructions for Shopify
    - Copy the webhook URLs shown in the settings page
    - Configure the webhooks in your e-commerce platform